 - Education Deptt.

-Various activities under community health program are as stated under
+Various activities under the community health program are as stated under

 Mass vaccination against cholera, smallpox, typhoid, tuberculosis, tetanus, etc. comes under vaccination.
 These facilities are available to everybody.

 Unhygienic surroundings breed diseases.
-Polluted and contaminated sources of drinking water, disposal of garbage, are the chief sources of diseases.
+Polluted and contaminated sources of drinking water and disposal of garbage are the chief sources of diseases.
 It includes-

 - Safe water supply

 - Prevention of air pollution

 The water used for drinking should be sterilized and foods should be heated before taking.
 It includes the statistically complete destruction of all microorganisms including the most resistant bacteria and their spores.

 (b) Personal contacts and printed materials for health education.